chou-ting-wei/blog-source/content/page/about/index.en.md

   A text-based RPG game completed using C++ object-oriented programming, where players explore dungeons, battle monsters, and seek exits to escape.
 - [StonePle](https://github.com/chou-ting-wei/NEHS_StonePle)
   A graphical RPG game using Java, set in the year 1856 BC.
 Players embark on a journey to find their missing mother "StonePle."

+## Contact Information

+If you have any questions or concerns, please feel free to contact me.
+For more personal information and contact details, please refer to my [personal profile](https://profile.userwei.com/).